The 1884 Carson Mansion may well be the ultimate Victorian.

 Its influence on the design of subsequent buildings in Eureka is readily apparent even today.
 In addition to the abundant use of redwood, Mr. Carson imported 97,000 feet of primavera or "white mahogany" from Central America, along with other woods and onyx from the Philippines, East India, and Mexico.
 The elaborate interiors include stained glass, plasterwork, and carved ornaments in exotic woods.

 The Carson Mansion was owned by the descendents of William Carson until 1950, when it was sold to the Ingomar Club.
 The Mansion is privately owned and maintained and is not available for public entry.
 The private club exists primarily to restore and maintain this incredible architectural gem.
+There are no tours of the interior.
 However, visitors are welcome to view the mansion and take photos from the sidewalk.